 Our final African border crossing was the Lebombo/Komatiepoort border from southern Mozambique into the northeast corner of South Africa.
 Wessel was excited to put his feet on home soil.
 We all were; the trip so far had been weeks of relentless driving, from dawn to dusk some days.
 We wanted to put our feet up with a cold drink, do our washing, have a long shower, … More Road tripping in South Africa – Mozambique to Newcastle

 Our headlights were illuminating the tall, wooden, arched gate.
 ‘Welcome to Chobe national park’.
 Through those gates were elephants.
 Further beyond that was the border to Zambia.
-But we were in a pickle; we could go no further.
-It was dusk and the park was closing.
-The game lodge we wanted to spend the night in was still about three hours away, and the guards wouldn’t let us drive at night.
-What’s more, there were no hotels for many hours back the other way.Read more
+But we were in a pickle; we were denied access and could go no further.

-I’ve left South East Asia, and I’m pretty sad to say goodbye.
-Part adventure, part relaxation, but mostly just sheer madness, here are some of the best and worst of Malaysia and Vietnam (more countries to follow).
+My first time backpacking in South East Asia made me analyze two standout countries.
+Part adventure, part relaxation, but mostly just sheer madness, here are some of the best and worst of Malaysia and Vietnam!

 Kuching means ‘cat’ in Malay, and you don’t have to look very far to find evidence of it’s association.
 Stone statues of cat families and sculptures of proud bronze felines overlook many of the city’s roundabouts, and adorn it’s manhole covers.

 “Enjoy it, man”, Tom said as I walked past, a backpacker from Liverpool who was travelling with his New Zealander girlfriend, Sarah.
 “Will do”, I replied, as I set off into the jungle.
 I had met them days earlier in Kuching, capital city of Sarawak, on the West Coast of Borneo.